adityastomar67/adityastomar67/README.md

 ## I'm a Developer, and a Student!
 - 🔭 I’m currently working on my Language Skills
-- 🌱 Linux comes under my very few of the hobbies
+- 🌱 Linux comes under my very few of the Hobbies
-- 👯 I’m looking for feedbacks from other developers
+- 👯 I’m looking for feedbacks from other Developers
-- 🥅 2021 Goals: Contribute more to Open Source projects and develop new skills
+- 🥅 2022 Goals: Contribute more to Open Source projects and develop new skills
-- ⚡ Fun fact: I love my coffee and snippets
+- ⚡ Fun fact: I love my coffee and .configs

 ### Connect with me: